kirilllzaitsev/terrain_reconstruction/README.md

 The goal is to complete partial point clouds captured by a robot's LiDAR sensor to enable the robot to navigate in unstructured terrains.

-This directory hosts two packages: `terrain_representation` and `terrain_synthesis`.
-The former contains the code to train and evaluate several neural networks for point cloud completion.
-The latter contains the code to synthesize terrains for training.
-Simulation code is in the `excavation_terrain_sim` directory and is meant to collected data from IsaacSim.
+This directory hosts the `terrain_representation` package with the code to train and evaluate voxel-based and point-based neural networks for point cloud completion.

+To get access to the code for data synthesis, please contact [RSL members](https://rsl.ethz.ch/the-lab/people.html) working with autonomous excavation.

 ## Pre-requisites